-For many years, drug manufacturers and Covered Entities (as defined herein) participating in the 340B Program (Program) did so with little oversight.
-However, amid concerns of excessive pricing, diversion, and other abuses of the Program, and at the recommendation of the Government Accountability Office (GAO), the Health Resources and Services Administration (HRSA) has recently stepped up its regulatory oversight of Covered Entities.
+or many years, drug manufacturers and covered entities (as defined herein) participating in the 340B program did so with little oversight.
+However, amid concerns of excessive pricing, diversion, and other abuses of the program, and at the recommendation of the Government Accountability Office (GAO),1 the Health Resources and Services Administration (HRSA) recently has stepped up its regulatory oversight of covered entities.

-In addition, the Department of Health and Human Services (HHS) is attempting to address many of the concerns about the Program through regulation or interpretive guidance.
-HHS initially developed a much anticipated proposed rule (often referred to as the "Mega Rule" or "Mega Reg").2 However, subsequent court decisions limiting HHS's rule-making authority caused HHS to withdraw the Mega Rule.
-Instead, HRSA has announced its intentions to issue more narrowly focused regulations and proposed interpretive guidance in 2015 (Proposed Interpretive Guidance) - presumably to cover the issues it had hoped to address in the Mega Rule.
+In addition, the Department of Health and Human Services (HHS) is attempting to address many of the concerns about the program through interpretive guidance.
+HHS has developed a much-anticipated proposed body of guidance (often referred to as "Mega Guidance").
+While the official date of release is still unknown, the finalized Mega Guidance is anticipated to close the gap on many ambiguous interpretations of the current rule.

-In light of this new scrutiny and regulatory focus, 340B participants should take steps to assure their 340B programs are properly structured to comply with the applicable regulations, so they can withstand HRSA audits.
-Covered Entities must have in place policies, procedures, processes, and controls to assure that they are operating within the requirements and prohibitions of the Program.
-Covered Entities that are out of compliance run the risk of repayment, interest penalties, and possible exclusion from the Program.
-This white paper will provide an overview of the Program, identify key risk areas for 340B Covered Entities,3 suggest compliance processes, and propose a checklist to help providers minimize the identified risks.
+In light of this new scrutiny and regulatory focus, 340B participants should take steps to ensure their 340B programs are properly structured to comply with the current applicable regulations and weather any future Mega Guidance impact.
+Covered entities must have in place policies, procedures, processes, and controls to ensure that they are operating within the requirements and prohibitions of the program.
+Covered entities that are non-compliant run the risk of repayment to manufacturers, interest penalties, and possible exclusion from the program.
+This white paper will provide an overview of the program, identify key risk areas for 340B covered entities,2 foreshadow operational impacts as a result of the Mega Guidance, and provide a checklist to help providers minimize the identified current and future risks.